m2osw/prinbee/README.md

 # Database Access

-The library comes with a C++ library which allows clients to manage the data from a very simple set of C++ objects.
+The library comes with a C++ library allowing clients to manage the data from a very simple set of C++ objects.
 As far as the C++ user is concerned, that's it.